 - 1 pound ripe but firm peaches, halved, pitted and cut into ½-inch wedges

-- 3 tablespoons coconut sugar (or granulated sugar)
+- 3 tablespoons coconut sugar, or brown sugar

 - 2 teaspoons cornstarch